 Couples counselling requires hard work and commitment when things haven't been working as they should.
 I can help you understand your dynamics and how you can change those ingrained patterns.
 It will require teamwork, as it is not my role to 'fix' what isn't working, but to get you both to look a lot deeper at what constitutes a healthier relationship in your eyes.

 It may be that you feel you can no longer share your life together.
-This can prove very difficult for you both and I can support you to facilitate that in a healthy way.
+This can prove very difficult for you both and I can support you to facilitate that in a way.

 Online counselling allows technology to add flexibility to the counselling process without reducing the one-to-one human dimension that lies at the heart of therapy.
 I am fully trained in this way of working and offer skype, email, instant messenger or telephone sessions that makes counselling much more accessible to you.
 For those of you living in remote locations or perhaps those who are housebound, if you have internet access, physical isolation is no longer a barrier to accessing professional counselling services.